Evenwyne/programming-univbasics-2-using-learn-inbrowser-ide/README.md

 In-Browser IDE behind.

-Right now, however, we want to make sure you're focused on "learning Ruby" not "learning to setup a development environment."
+Right now, however, we want to make sure you're focused on "learning Ruby" not "learning to set up a development environment."

+If you're already familiar with the Terminal and command-line interface environment and would prefer to follow the lessons on your local computer, feel free to do so instead of using the Learn In-Browser IDE, just keep in mind that these materials may assume you're using the In-Browser IDE.

 ## Conclusion